bot-app/trading/docs/hyperopt.md

 ## Optimizing an indicator parameter

 Assuming you have a simple strategy in mind - a EMA cross strategy (2 Moving averages crossing) - and you'd like to find the ideal parameters for this strategy.
-By default, we assume a stoploss of 5% - and a take-profit (`minimal_roi`) of 10% - which means freqtrade will sell the trade once 10% profit has been reached.
+By default, we assume a stoploss of 5% - and a take-profit (`minimal_roi`) of 10% - which means trading will sell the trade once 10% profit has been reached.

 ``` python
 from pandas import DataFrame